 Melissa Herzog is an Associate Teaching Professor of Human Development & Family Science at the University of Missouri.
 She has taught in the Great Plains Interactive Distance Education Alliance youth development program since 2008 and serves as the academic advisor for students in the program at MU.
-She also serves as the faculty chair for the Great Plains IDEA youth development program and received the GP IDEA Faculty Excellence Award in 2021.
+She has previously served as the faculty coordinator for the Great Plains IDEA youth development program and received the GP IDEA Faculty Excellence Award in 2021.

 Ph.D. in Family and Human Development, Arizona State University, 2007